Benefits for patients

 Improving the lives of ambulatory patients

 Some patients receiving long-term oxygen therapy (LTOT) may benefit from portable oxygen systems.
 Lightweight Luxfer cylinders facilitate mobility and can help patients stay mobile longer, especially when combined with conserving devices that can increase the duration of cylinder contents up to five times.
-(When a conserving device is used in conjunction with an oxygen cylinder, it releases a flow of oxygen only when the patient inhales.
+(When a conserving device is used in conjunction with an o2 cylinder, it releases a flow of oxygen only when the patient inhales.
 This intermittent oxygen flow makes the contents of an oxygen cylinder last longer.)

 This market encompasses emergency medical services operated around the world on land, on water and in the air.